dosco/graphjin/docs/website/docs/library.md

 ## Config Explained

-The configuration is the same as [that in yaml](https://supergraph.dev/docs/config) except for that it is obviously written in Go and is just about configuring the `core` package (aka Super Graph library).
+The configuration is the same as [that in yaml](https://graphjin.com/docs/config) except for that it is obviously written in Go and is just about configuring the `core` package (aka GraphJin library).
 We've tried to ensure that the config file is self-documenting and easy to work with.
-A config object is not required Super Graph can learn your database structure and be useful even when a config is not provided.
+A config object is not required GraphJin can learn your database structure and be useful even when a config is not provided.

 ```go
 conf := core.Config{